Close

 Beyond this data, there are two ways to estimate the value of your case.
 First, you can look at sample verdicts and settlements for specific injuries.
 Second, you can look at sample verdicts and settlements in other motorcycle wreck cases.
 These are provided below.

-Example Motorcycle Settlement Amounts and Jury Payouts
+Example of Motorcycle Settlement Amounts and Jury Payouts

-While these cases serve as examples of how these cases are valued, remember that every case is unique and that yours may be worth more or less depending on the circumstances.
+While these cases serve as examples of how these personal injury cases are valued, remember that every case is unique and that yours may be worth more or less depending on the circumstances.
 We do not limit the verdicts and settlements to Maryland motorcycle accidents because this gives you a better overview of how payouts are calculated.

 • $18,000,000 Settlement (Georgia 2024): $18 million Settlement (Georgia 2024): A motorcyclist was killed in a crash on a state highway outside of Atlanta when another driver abruptly turned in front of him.
 The motorcyclist’s estate filed suit, alleging that the defendant’s sudden maneuver caused the fatal collision.
 Despite attempts by the defendant to pin the crash on the motorcyclist’s use of methamphetamine, a Georgia jury found the defendant fully liable.
 The trial was bifurcated; before the jury decided on damages, the defendant’s insurer State Farm agreed to an $18 million settlement with the family of the deceased.
 This resolution came after the defendant had previously offered a $100,000 settlement and pled guilty to criminal charges related to the incident.